-Pre Cyclone Watch: This bulletin contains early warning about likely development of a cyclonic storm and an indication of the coastal belt likely to experience adverse weather.
+\Pre Cyclone Watch: This bulletin contains early warning about likely development of a cyclonic storm and an indication of the coastal belt likely to experience adverse weather.
+A priority message for the Government officials containing information on the formation of a tropical disturbance as soon as it is detected and which is expected to affect coast.